shawkath73/Portfolio-Website/README.md

 ## 🌍 Hosting

 This portfolio website is hosted on **Netlify** – a platform for deploying fast, modern websites.
 The live version is available at: [MyPortfolio](https://shawkath.netlify.app/)
-*Deployed by dragging and dropping the built site folder directly to Netlify's dashboard.*

 ## 🚀 Tech Stack